spacetelescope/jdaviz/docs/quickstart.rst

 .. note::

-   The command ``jdaviz`` can be run from the command line but it is a work in progress.
+   The command ``jdaviz`` without any additional input will run a launcher which is a work in progress (in particular, the file tab is not very user friendly at the moment).
-   You can pick a configuration and then import a file from there if you want to test this feature.
+   We apologize for the inconvenience.
+After launching jdaviz, the user can select the desired configuration by clicking one of the buttons without specifying a file.
+   A blank configuration will open and the IMPORT button will be available to select a file from a proper file picker.